 8. Organize a Secret Santa gift exchange.

 If you have a large family or group of friends that you exchange gifts with, then consider organizing a Secret Santa exchange instead.
 Instead of buying for ten people, you’ll only have to buy for one.
 Another option is to still give gifts to all the kids and organize a gift exchange with just the adults.
 In fact, I bet there are other people who would appreciate that you organized a gift exchange!
-Secret Santa exchanges are fun, light on your budget, and still show people that you appreciate them.
+Secret Santa exchanges are fun, light on your budget, and show people that you appreciate them.

 9. DIY when you can.